5andr0/oryx-macro-hax/README.md

 ## 1. Configuring with Oryx

-Configure in Oryx just as you normally would, except make sure each macro you'd like to extend beyond 4 button presses is a unique set of alphanumeric button presses that act as a unique ID to find in post-processing.
-Let's say you want a keyboard to type "whale", you could just write a macro with keys "whal" or get really detailed with numeric IDs and type "1234".
+Configure in Oryx just as you normally would, except make sure each macro you'd like to extend beyond 5 button presses is a unique set of alphanumeric button presses that act as a unique ID to find in post-processing.
+Let's say you want a keyboard to type "whale", you could just write a macro with keys "whal" or get really detailed with numeric IDs and type "12345".
 Remember these IDs for later.
 DO NOT use any key modifiers, custom delays or non-alphanumeric keys in your extendable macros, you can specify those yourself later.

 When done, take a note of the `layout hash ID` in the URL or download the source manually into the `keymap_src` folder.

-It is also recommended to `git branch <your layout name>` and gitignore allowlist `!layout_src/<your layout name>`.
+It is also recommended to `git branch <your layout name>`.

 ## 2. Create a mapping in this script